 My art is a load of old rubbish.
+Let me explain.

+With my prints, made using natural sunlight, I can transform the appearance of ugly waste plastics into deceptively beautiful but dystopian blue-and-white images, where trash imitates nature.
 I aim to draw you in with an attractive image and then challenge your perceptions, and perhaps your conscience, as you begin to realise what you are looking at.

-My work is particularly driven by my concern for the marine environment.
+I am driven by my concern for the marine environment.
 I am a year-round open water swimmer and an inveterate beachcomber.
 My work begins with scavenging the tide-line and my practice is literally washed-up.
 My materials are dictated by whatever the tide brings.

 Translating these things into sculptures and prints constantly brings new creative inspirations and practical challenges.

 I enjoy seeing the reactions of viewers and visitors to my models and blueprints for change.